Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 A legal research guide is a “how-to” for finding the law.
-These guides vary widely in their scope, depth, area of the law covered, and may be in print or online.
+Guides vary widely in their scope, depth, area of the law covered, and may be in print or online.
 Guides can be generally divided into one of three kinds--those on:

 A researcher should look for a legal research guide toward the beginning of the legal research process.
 A relevant guide may not necessarily exist, but if one does, it will help keep you from reinventing the wheel.